 FERPA (Family Rights and Privacy Act of 1974) regulations state that when a person of any age enrolls in higher education, he or she must give permission before any educational records are released.
 In order to do this, the student must complete and submit a Student Release of Information Request.
-This form can be obtained from the NMJC Help Desk or filled out online here.
+This form can be obtained from the NMJC Help Desk.

 >I'm a Lea County resident, but I am getting charged out of district or out of state tuition.
 What do I do?

 Contact the NMJC Help Desk or the Registrar's Office for more information, or complete the Petition for In-State Tuition Classification Form.